The 20 Best RUNX1 Familial Platelet Disorder Doctors in Japan

 Kyoto, JP

-Souichi Adachi practices in Kyoto, Japan.
+Souichi Adachi practices practicing medicine in Kyoto, Japan.
 Adachi is rated as an Advanced expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
-Their top areas of expertise are Childhood Acute Myeloid Leukemia, Acute Megakaryoblastic Leukemia, Acute Myeloid Leukemia (AML), Bone Marrow Transplant, and Bone Marrow Aspiration.
+They are also highly rated in 14 other conditions, according to our data.
+Their clinical expertise encompasses Childhood Acute Myeloid Leukemia, Acute Megakaryoblastic Leukemia, Acute Myeloid Leukemia (AML), Bone Marrow Transplant, and Bone Marrow Aspiration.

 Advanced in RUNX1 Familial Platelet Disorder